Beyond the 7-Day Playbook: Deploying Claude AI Across a Real Organization

 Organizational complexity

-When a company has seven departments instead of two, the number of workflows doesn't grow linearly — it grows combinatorially.
+When a company has seven departments instead of two, the number of workflows doesn't grow linearly.
+It grows combinatorially.
 Sales needs to generate offers.
 But those offers pull pricing from a master spreadsheet that lives with Finance, require terms and conditions that vary by country, and need to match brand standards maintained by Marketing.
-A single Claude project can't hold all of this context without becoming bloated and unreliable.
+Try stuffing all of that into a single Claude AI project.
+It gets bloated fast, and the outputs start drifting.

-When we mapped workflows at Orient Printing & Packaging, our first client, we found 49 distinct use cases across seven departments.
-Organising by department — one project for Sales, one for HR — didn't work, because use cases within the same department often needed fundamentally different context.
-We ended up structuring 18 separate projects, each with its own instructions, knowledge files, and rules.
-That level of architecture isn't something a 7-day sprint produces.
+When I mapped workflows at Orient Printing & Packaging (our first client), I found 49 distinct use cases across seven departments.
+My first instinct was to organize by department: one project for Sales, one for HR.
+It didn't work.
+Use cases within the same department often needed fundamentally different context.
+I ended up structuring 18 separate projects, each with its own instructions, knowledge files, and rules.
+That kind of architecture doesn't come out of a 7-day sprint.

 Technical complexity